-Your expectations are too high if you expect your puppy to be able to get it in one training session.
-Not only does this set yourself up for failure, but you and your dog will also likely be frustrated by the end and less likely to want to try again later.
+Your expectations are too high if you expect your dog to be able to get it in one training session.
+Not only does this set you up for failure, but you and your dog will also likely be frustrated by the end and less likely to want to try again later.

-Behaviors take time to learn; your puppy will learn faster with short sessions and positive repetitions.
+Behaviors take time to learn; your dog will learn faster with short sessions and positive repetitions.

 More Training Resources for Puppies:

 - Take Advantage of Daily Dog Training Opportunities